flywheel-io/hpc-client/doc/1-choose-an-integration-method.md

 */1 * * * * bash ~/fw-cast/settings/start-cast.sh
 ```

 4. Save and exit.
-Save the file with `control + O`, and hit enter when prompted about the file name and location.
+If you're using nano, save the file with `control + O`, and hit enter <br/>
+   when prompted about the file name and location.
 Exit with `control + X`

 For further options, check out [crontab guru](https://crontab.guru/#*/1_*_*_*_*) or your system documentation.